FRRouting/frr/doc/user/routemap.rst

   interface name specified if the neighbor was specified in this manner.

+.. clicmd:: match peer PEER_GROUP_NAME

+  This is a BGP specific match command.
+Matches the peer group name specified for the peer in question.

 .. clicmd:: match source-protocol PROTOCOL_NAME

   This is a ZEBRA specific match command.
 Matches the